 Which is Better for Japanese Accountants: JICPA or AICPA?

 JICPA or AICPAAre you a Japanese accounting professional contemplating on a Japanese CPA or US CPA designation?
-Which one should I go for?
+Which one should you go for?
 Does it make sense to get both?
-Let’s take a look.
+Let’s take a look and compare the US CPA and the Japan CPA credentials.

 JICPA or AICPA: Organization Structure

-The overall accounting/CPA organization system in the US is complicated with many stakeholders, but in terms of membership it is more than 10 times larger than its Japanese counterpart.
+The overall accounting and CPA organization system in the US is complicated with many stakeholders.
+But in terms of membership, it is more than 10 times larger than its Japanese counterpart.

 US CPA Details

 The Certified Public Accounting (CPA) license is granted by each of the 55 states or jurisdiction in the United States.
-In other words, there is no centralized body and each state has slightly different CPA exam and licensing requirements.
+In other words, there is no centralized governing body and each state has slightly different CPA Exam and licensing requirements.
+Plus, according to NASBA (the National Association of State Boards of Accountancy), there are over 653,000 CPAs with active licenses in the United States.

-The AICPA has more than 400,000 members in 128 countries, including CPAs in business and industry, public accounting, government, education, student affiliates and international associates.
+Likewise, the AICPA (the American Institute of Certified Public Accountants) has more than 412,000 members in 144 countries, including CPAs in business and industry, public accounting, government, education, student affiliates, and international associates.
 Most US CPAs are AICPA members, but membership is not mandatory.

 Details of the Japanese CPA

-The administration and granting of CPA license in Japan is done via a single entity and so the application process is much simpler and easier.
+The administration and granting of CPA license in Japan is done via a single entity.
+As a result, the application process is much simpler and easier.

-JICPA is a statutory accounting body in Japan, and all Japanese CPA must join the JICPA in order to practice as a CPA in Japan.
-There are nearly 30,000 members including the associate members.
+JICPA (the Japanese Institute of Certified Public Accountants) is a statutory accounting body in Japan, and all Japanese CPA must join the JICPA in order to practice as a CPA in Japan.
+JICPA has a membership of almost 37,000 professionals, including associate members.

 JICPA or AICPA: Application & Qualification

-The US system has a tougher qualification process.
-But once you get qualified, the process is simpler and more flexible.
+The US system has a tougher qualification process to get your CPA license.
+But once you get qualified, the process to become a CPA is simpler and more flexible in the United States verses Japan.

 US CPA Exam Qualification

-Once you are approved for the exam, you will sit for the exam but you are on your own in terms of how to get prepared.
-Most candidates choose to take review courses to help in the studies.
+Once you are approved to sit for the exam, you are on your own in terms of how to get prepared.
+Most candidates choose to study with one of the best CPA Exam review courses.
+(Becker CPA is a popular choice.)

 Qualifying for the Japanese CPA Exam